 So you've just purchased a probiotic and are hoping to receive the many benefits that you've read about.
 Problem is, how can you be sure that the probiotic you received is going to be alive and effective.

-Many people aren’t sure if their probiotic supplements are actually working and have developed a simple, at-home test to try to determine the quality and effectiveness of their probiotics.
-This test is simply known as the “milk test.”
+Many people aren’t sure if their probiotic supplements are actually working and have developed a simple, at-home test to try to determine the quality and effectiveness of the probiotics.
+This test is simply known as the “probiotic milk test.”

 - Pour 4 ounces of the cold milk into a glass.
 Add the probiotic capsules or powder into the milk.

 - Place the glass of milk and probiotic covered with saran wrap.
 The saran wrap should contact the milk as much as possible to simulate an anaerobic environment.

 - Keep the glass of milk as close as possible to 98 degress F, keeping it in sunlight if needed.

 - After up to 24-48 hours, check the glass to see if the milk has curdled.